dbos-inc/durable-swarm/README.md

 What do you need, friend?
 ```

-## Overview

-DBOS is a lightweight durable execution library.
-All you need is a Postgres database.
+## Converting Existing Apps to DurableSwarm

+You can convert any existing Swarm app to DurableSwarm in three simple steps:

+1. Install `dbos` and initialize it with `dbos init --config`.
+2. Add the `durable_swarm.py` file to your project.
+3. Use `DurableSwarm` in place of `Swarm` in your application.

+> [!NOTE]
+> DurableSwarm currently doesn't support streaming

 ## Examples

-Updating your existing Swarm apps to use DurableSwarm is simple:
-1. Add the `durable_swarm.py` file
-2. Change your app to use `DurableSwarm` instead
-3. Run `dbos init --config` in your app folder

-Learn more about each example in its README.
-Durable Swarm supports all original examples, plus a modified agent to demonstrate durable workflows.
+We converted each of the original Swarm examples to DurableSwarm.
+Find them in `examples/` and learn more about each one in its README.

 - [`basic`](examples/basic/): Simple examples of fundamentals like setup, function calling, handoffs, and context variables
 - [`triage_agent`](examples/triage_agent/): Simple example of setting up a basic triage step to hand off to the right agent
 - [`weather_agent`](examples/weather_agent/): Simple example of function calling
 - [`airline`](examples/airline/): A multi-agent setup for handling different customer service requests in an airline context
 - [`support_bot`](examples/support_bot/): A customer service bot which includes a user interface agent and a help center agent with several tools

-- [`personal_shopper`](#): ~~A personal shopping agent that can help with making sales and refunding orders~~ (the original demo is broken)
+> [!NOTE]
+> We didn't convert demos that aren't yet complete, like [`personal_shopper`](https://github.com/openai/swarm/issues/49).